-How do you deal with the boring and mundane stuff?
+How do you deal with the mundane stuff?

 Do you really want to describe your character making a cup of tea?
-Probably not… but go back and look at those two passages, the second (with the SHOW) is more enjoyable to read.
+Probably not, … but go back and look at those two passages, the second (with SHOWING) is more enjoyable to read.
 You feel part of the process.
 Therefore, it becomes a balance.
-You want to SHOW as much as possible, but sometimes a simple ‘John made a cup of coffee’ is the best option.
+You want to SHOW as much as possible, but sometimes a simple “John made a cup of coffee” is the best option.

-The key is that when you do TELL you know you are doing it, and most importantly, WHY you are doing it.
+The key is that, when you do TELL, you should know you are doing it and, most important, WHY you are doing it.

-- So mundane that is verging on boring if described,
+- So mundane it verges on boring if described,

-- So commonly understood that there is a shared understanding of the action, then you can get away with a bit of TELL.
+- So commonly understood that there is a shared understanding of the action.

 If we go back to John and his caffeine habit: